 Executive Summary

-AI investment is at historic highs, but funded by debt, not cash flow.
+AI investment is at historic highs, but funded by debt, not cashflow.

-A ~$600B annual revenue gap exists to justify today’s capex levels.
+A ~$600 billion annual revenue gap exists to justify today's capex levels.

 GPU revenue recognition is circular by design, inflating demand.